 When listing your business for sale, it’s important to get your business’s value correct and your asking price right from the very beginning.
 The average business sale in FL takes about 280 days to sell, and businesses that are priced correctly sell much faster.
 Statistically, the majority of the businesses for sale in Florida will actually never sell, and much of that is due to the fact that they are unfortunately way over-priced.
 In fact, it is estimated that only 25% of businesses currently on the market in Florida will ever sell, and Green & Co. sells 82% of the businesses we list.
 Why is our success rate triple the state average?
 It’s not just our superior marketing and team of brokers who go the extra mile, but we recognize the importance of getting the asking price right.
 Working with an experienced business brokerage to get their opinion of value, based on real market data, will give your business the fighting chance it needs to see a successful sale.

-At Green & Co. we get many calls from business owners asking, “Can you value my business?” and the answer is almost always, yes.
+At Green & Co. we get many calls from business owners asking, “Can you value my business?” and the answer is almost always "yes".
 We are happy to offer a completely free business valuation to people who are considering selling their business with us.
 You do not need to pay a broker or a CPA thousands of dollars to do this for you, as it is always included as part of our services.
-Give us a call today, and we can get the process started for you.
+Give us a call today or contact us using the form below, and we can get the process started for you.